{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 {{COMPONENT_KOHRONG_CTA_KOH_RONG_TOURS}}

-Koh Rong Sanloem — The Secret Island
+Koh Rong Sanloem — the secret island

 Saracen Bay

-The main bay of the island, on the east side, opens to calm and sheltered waters.
+The main bay of the island, on the east side, opens to calm and protected water.
 Saracen Bay is lined with a fine sandy beach of about two kilometers, with an increasing concentration of accommodations — from simple bungalows to charming boutique resorts.
 This is where most ferries arrive.
 The atmosphere is calm during the day, tranquil in the evening.
 A good base for exploring the island.

 Lazy Beach

-On the west coast, accessible on foot from Saracen Bay (30–40 minutes of trail through the forest) or by boat taxi, Lazy Beach is a small cove of white sand framed by wooded hills.
-A few bungalows, a bar-restaurant, and lush vegetation right up to the water's edge.
+On the west coast, accessible on foot from Saracen Bay (30–40 minutes of path through the forest) or by boat taxi, Lazy Beach is a small cove of white sand framed by wooded hills.
+A few bungalows, a bar-restaurant, lush vegetation right to the water's edge.
 The sunset from Lazy Beach, with the golden sea and silhouettes of islands on the horizon, is one of the most beautiful along the Cambodian coast.

 M'Pay Bay

-The Interior of the Island
+The interior of the island

 {{COMPONENT_KOHRONG_CTA_KOH_SR_TOURS}}

-Bioluminescent Plankton
+Bioluminescent plankton

 Koh Rong — and to a lesser extent Koh Rong Sanloem — is one of the most famous places in the world to observe this phenomenon.
 It is particularly concentrated in shallow bays with calm waters, such as the main bay of Koh Touch or certain areas of Saracen Bay.
 It is best seen: